 Reglan Side Effects

-Note: This document contains side effect information about metoclopramide.
-Some of the dosage forms listed on this page may not apply to the brand name Reglan.
+Note: This page contains side effects data for the generic drug metoclopramide.
+It is possible that some of the dosage forms included below may not apply to the brand name Reglan.

 For the Consumer

 Applies to metoclopramide: oral solution, oral syrup, oral tablet, oral tablet disintegrating